 However, if this was so, then it is very surprising to read later in the chapter, that ‘the king had a fleet of ships of Tarshish at sea with the fleet of Hiram.
 Once every three years the fleet of ships of Tarshish used to come bringing gold, silver, ivory, apes, and peacocks’ (1Kgs 10:22).
 This indicates that sea trade continued as well.
 What, then, did King Solomon discontinue?
 Which side did he choose?

 For the reader (and perhaps also for the figures in the narrative), it is not clear whether the king made a choice and, if so, what that choice was.
 Is it possible that he deliberately left his intentions vague, so that each side could construe their own victory?
-If the story of the queen of Sheba is in fact positive towards both King Solomon and the queen, then readers are witnesses to the king’s sophisticated Realpolitik, which enabled him to successfully ‘walk between the drops,’ and between leaders, to give each one what they sought, thereby maintaining good relations with all the states in the region.
+If the story of the queen of Sheba is in fact positive towards both King Solomon and the queen, then readers are witness to the king’s sophisticated Realpolitik, which enabled him to successfully ‘walk between the drops,’ and between leaders, to give each one what they sought, thereby maintaining good relations with all the states in the region.
 As we will see, it is possible that the vagueness has an additional significance, which is critical for understanding the story.

 Implicit Criticism in the Description of the Queen of Sheba’s Visit